Employer Insights

 • Defined as work that is predominantly intellectual and requires the consistent exercise of discretion and judgment

-• The advanced knowledge must be in a field of science or learning and must be obtained by a prolonged course of specialized intellectual instruction (such as college)
+• The advanced knowledge must be in a field of science or learning and must be gained from a prolonged course of specialized intellectual instruction (such as college)

 OR

-• Have a primary duty of work requiring invention, imagination, originality, or talent in a recognized field of artistic or creative endeavor (Musicians, Composers, Engineers, etc.)
+• Have a primary duty of work requiring invention, imagination, originality, or talent in a recognized artistic field (Musicians, Composers, Engineers, etc.)

 If an employee meets one of the previous two requirements as well as the Salary Level Test, then they are considered a Professional Exempt Employee and are not subject to FLSA minimum wage and overtime law.